 Whether it’s the chicken or the egg that came first, both disorders need to be treated in order for the individual to have any chance at living a functional, productive life.
 Similarities between addiction and schizophrenia include both causes and effects, which begs the question: could a person with drug addiction just as easily develop schizophrenia instead?
 Unfortunately, the data is inconclusive.

-Tranquil Shores is uniquely equipped with credentialed therapists to treat dual diagnosis.
-Call one of our counselors today and reclaim your life!
+Tranquil Shores is uniquely equipped with credentialed therapists to treat dual diagnoses.
+Call one of our counselors today at (727) 591-4119 or contact us online and reclaim your life!